What is a Product Line?

 Understanding Product Lines

-Products under a product line and related either by functionality, target market, price range, or brand.
-Although products in a product line are generally complementary to each other, it does not need to be the case.
+Products under a product line are related either by functionality, target market, price range, or brand.
+Although products in a product line are generally complementary to each other, that does not need to be the case.
 For example, the product lines of a company may look as follows: